Hearing offers glimpse into Colorado cinema killings

 NO REACTION TO TESTIMONY

-Holmes, shackled and wearing a crimson jumpsuit, sat impassively at the defense table, showing no visible emotion or reaction to the testimony.
+Holmes, shackled and wearing a crimson jumpsuit, sat impassively at the defence table, showing no visible emotion or reaction to the testimony.

 Gone was the dyed red hair that the California native sported when he was taken into custody.
 His natural dark brown hair has since grown back, and he appeared in court as he has in recent weeks with a full beard.